Elections in India: NOTA

 On 27 September 2013, the Supreme Court of India judged that citizens have the right to cast a negative vote by exercising the "None of the above" (NOTA) option.
 This was the result of petitioning by the Electoral Commission and the People's Union for Civil Liberties in 2009.
 In November 2013, NOTA was introduced in five state elections.
-If the majority votes are for NOTA, the region comes under presidential jurisdiction and is treated with laws similar to a national territory.
+Even if the number of electors opting for the NOTA option is more than the number of votes polled by any of the candidates, the candidate who secures the largest number of votes has to be declared elected.

 Absentee voting

 India does not provide general absentee voting.
 On 24 November 2010, the Representation of the People (Amendment) Bill 2010 was gazetted to give voting rights to non-resident Indians but a physical presence at the voting booth is still required.

 Postal voting

-Postal voting in India is done only through the "Electronically Transmitted Postal Ballot Papers (ETPB)" system of Election Commission of India, where ballot papers are distributed to the registered eligible voters and they return the votes by post.
+Postal voting in India is done only through the "Electronically Transmitted Postal Ballot Papers (ETPB)" system of the Election Commission of India, where ballot papers are distributed to the registered eligible voters, and they return the votes by post.
 When the counting of votes commences, these postal votes are counted before those from the Electronic Voting Machines.
 Only certain categories of people are eligible to register as postal voters.
-People working in the Union armed forces and state police as well as their spouses, and employees working for the Government of India who are officially posted abroad can register for the postal vote, these are also called the "Service voters".
-Additionally, people in preventive detention, disabled and those above the age of 80 years old can use postal vote.
-Prisoners can not vote at all.
+People working in the Union armed forces and state police, as well as their spouses and employees working for the Government of India who are officially posted abroad, can register for the postal vote; these are also called the "Service voters".
+Additionally, people in preventive detention, disabled, and those above the age of 80 years old can use postal votes.
+Prisoners cannot vote at all.